tyson-swetnam/srer-wgew/uahpc/README.md

 # University of Arizona HPC systems

-You must have a valid UA NetID
+You must have a valid UA NetID and have registered for an HPC account with [UA Services](https://account.arizona.edu/welcome)

 # Auth